“I can’t make it today, sorry.”

 Last Resort, Structural Surgery

-If none of these tactics gets your copper river flowing, you may need to cut into the drywall to reach the pipe.
-In the long run, it’s a better option than having water explode inside the wall and having to replace the wall, the carpet, the furniture and your angry spouse.
-Cut into the drywall with a utility knife and remove a small panel.
+If these methods do not suffice, you may need to cut into the drywall to reach the pipe.
+This is a better option than risking water damage inside the wall.
+Carefully cut into the drywall with a utility knife and remove a small panel for access.

-Once you have direct access to the pipe, use any of the above methods, including the hair dryer, to warm the pipe and move the ice flow toward the faucet.
-A trick, when possible, is to use a cookie sheet on the backside of the pipe to reflect the heat and protect the surface behind it.
+Once you have direct access to the pipe, you can use any of the methods mentioned earlier, including a hair dryer, to warm the pipe and encourage the ice to melt towards the faucet.
+A useful tip is to place a cookie sheet behind the pipe to reflect the heat and protect the wall surface.

 Keep the Water Running

-If you’ve unlocked the frozen section of pipe, leave a trickle of water running.
+After resolving the frozen section of the pipe, leave a trickle of water running.
 Moving water is less likely to freeze.
-When your dog tells you he’s ready to walk around the block again, it’s probably safe to turn off the faucet – the pipe’s not going to freeze again.
+When the weather warms up sufficiently, it’s probably safe to return to your normal routine.

 Stay Vigilant